dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 Notes:

-render markdown notes
+render markdown notes(Pranav)

-convert markdown notes to pdf
+convert markdown notes to pdf(Pranav)

 share notes with other people (add to their account)(vidhyut)